smartbeep4/blogger/README.md

 **⚠️ Troubleshooting Deployment Issues:**

+**Python Version Issue**: If you see `ImportError` with `psycopg2` and `undefined symbol: _PyInterpreterState_Get`:
+- This happens with Python 3.13.
+The `runtime.txt` file specifies Python 3.12.7 for compatibility.
+- Make sure Render is using the Python version from `runtime.txt`
+- If issues persist, explicitly set Python version in Render dashboard to 3.12

 If you see `ModuleNotFoundError: No module named 'your_application'`:

 **Solution 1 (Recommended)**: The repository now includes a `your_application/wsgi.py` module that works with Render's default command.
 This should work automatically.